relztic/relztic/README.md

 # Hi, my name's Ariel! ✌🏾

-🧙🏾‍♂️ Senior Software Engineer with extensive experience since 2014—most recently in the Health Tech market, where I've gained a deep understanding of industry-specific requirements.
-Over the last decade, I've worked on both back-end and front-end projects, ranging from high-integrity data migrations to high-performance applications.
+🧙🏾‍♂️ Senior Software Engineer with 10+ years of experience architecting enterprise-grade systems.
+Specialist in Health Tech, focusing on high-integrity data migrations and high-performance applications using Go, TypeScript, and React.js.
+Demonstrating a career-long commitment to clean code, system design, and database optimization to translate complex back-end logic into intuitive front-end experiences.

-⚡️ Whether I'm refactoring a legacy codebase or architecting a new system from scratch, I focus on building scalable solutions that meet specific client needs while optimizing for long-term performance.
+⚡️ Whether I'm refactoring a legacy codebase or engineering a new system from scratch, I focus on building scalable solutions that meet specific client needs while optimizing for long-term performance.

 🤖 I believe AI is reshaping the future of software development, but a sophisticated prediction model cannot replace the judgment of a human being.
 We engineers will always have liability over AI-generated code.